PONEKO/Metal-Merlin-0.2/README.md

 Not much to say just...
-Keep these two in the same directory / folder else it shits itself
+Keep the .exe and .dll in the same directory / folder else it shits itself